imrafaelmerino/json-values/README.md

 It doesn't matter that different primitive types and wrappers have been used to create both jsons.
 That's a detail of the Java language.

-There is a method to test if two objects are equals considering arrays sets or multisets:
+There is a method to test if two objects are equals considering arrays Sets or MultiSets:
 ```
 boolean equals(final JsElem elem,
                final TYPE ARRAY_AS